John Barlow (Canadian politician)

-John Barlow (born October 13, 1971) is a Canadian politician who has served as Member of Parliament (MP) for Foothills since 2015.
-A member of the Conservative Party, Barlow was first elected to the House of Commons following a by-election in 2014 and represented Macleod.
+John Barlow (born October 13, 1971) is a Canadian politician who has served as a member of Parliament (MP) since 2014.
+A member of the Conservative Party, Barlow has represented Foothills since 2015 and was first elected to represent Macleod in a 2014 by-election.

 Prior to his election, Barlow was editor of the Western Wheel, a newspaper in Okotoks, Alberta.

 Political career

 Barlow had previously run for the Progressive Conservative Association of Alberta in Highwood during the 2012 Alberta general election, losing to Wildrose leader Danielle Smith.
 He ran and was elected in the riding of Macleod in a 2014 federal by-election resulting from the retirement of MP Ted Menzies.

 He was re-elected after the 2015 election, in the riding of Foothills, essentially a reconfigured version of his old riding and was re-elected again on following the 2019 election.

 Deputy Critic for Employment, Workforce Development, and Labour (2015–2016)

 In 2015, Barlow was appointed Deputy Critic for Employment, Workforce Development, and Labour by newly appointed interim leader of the Conservative Party, Rona Ambrose.
 He was also elected Vice Chair on the Standing Committee on Natural Resources.